 Carol Dweck says in her book Mindset: The New Psychology of Success, “it’s not easy to just let go of something that has felt like your self for many years…nothing is better than seeing people find their way to things they value.”

 As an entrepreneur, you value your business.
 Every time you take on a new challenge you teach yourself to value your efforts.
-Because shifting from fixed mindset to growth mindset involves a variety of activities and tremendous effort, having a coach to help you stay on this new path will speed up your growth to a new mindset.
+Shifting from fixed mindset to growth mindset involves a variety of activities and tremendous effort.